Road-block/Select_AddOns/README.md

 # Select_AddOns
 Some authored by me, some not, generally not maintained enough to have their own repo.

+- Atlas + AtlasLoot + AtlasQuest + Fubar_AtlasFu
+  BC backported versions of the map loot and quest database.
 - BugGrabber + BugSack (both needed)
   Replacement for ImprovedErrorFrame, traps addon errors and lets you report the full callstack.
 - BadApples